uchange/ulangel/README.md

 6. Replace tokens with all letters in capitals by their lower case and add `xxup` ahead: GOOD JOB -> xxup good xxup job
 7. Replace tokens with the first letter in capital by their lower caser and add `xxmaj` ahead: We -> xxmaj we

 The method `ulangel.data.text_processor.text_proc` calls all methods above to clean the text, tokenize it, and add `xbos` at the beginning and `xfld` at the end of the text.
 Here is a notebook to show standard text processing steps, including text cleaning and text numeralization: [text_processor](doc/word_embedding_text_processor.ipynb)

 #### ulangel.data.data_packer
 There are three types of data objects in our training and validation systems.
 The default input data are numpy.ndarray objects.
-* Dataset: Devide(or/and shuffle) input data into batches.
+* Dataset: Divide(or/and shuffle) input data into batches.
 Each dataset item is a tuple of x and its corresponding y.
 * Dataloader: Here we use the pytorch dataloader, to get dataset item in the way defined by the sampler.
 * Databunch: Gathering the training and validation dataloader as one data object and will be given to the learner to train the neuron network.

 ##### Dataset
 * `ulangel.data.data_packer.LanguageModelDataset`: For a language model, the input is a bptt-length text and the output is also a text as long as the input with just one word shifted.
-For a text [w0, w1, w2, w3, w4, ...] (wi is the corresponding integer of a word, a dictionary of your own text corpus creates this correspondance.) if bptt = 4, the input i0 is [w0, w1, w2, w3], then the output o0 will be [w1, w2, w3, w4].
+For a text [w0, w1, w2, w3, w4, ...] (wi is the corresponding integer of a word, in the dictionary of your own text corpus.)
+If bptt = 4, the input i0 is [w0, w1, w2, w3], then the output o0 will be [w1, w2, w3, w4].
 The input and the output are generated from the same text, with the help of the class LanguageModelDataset.
 ```python
   import numpy as np
   from ulangel.data.data_packer import LanguageModelDataset